-While there may be endless reasons why your Ocala home’s central air conditioner may need to be looked at by a certified contractor, there are a couple of reasons that are most common.
-Knowing what they are may help you to understand what a technician is referring to when they discuss the options for fixing the problem.
-Here are the top five problems that may result in a system’s failure.
+Although there are potentially hundreds of reasons why your Ocala home’s central air conditioner may need to be looked at by a certified contractor, there are a few reasons that are most common.
+Identifying them may create some personal understanding what a technician means when they discuss the options for correcting the problem.
+Here are the 5 most common problems that may cause your air conditioning system to break down.
 Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.

 - Faulty AC wiring

-Shotty, haphazard or uncertified A/C wiring is dangerous and a potential fire hazard.
+Shotty, haphazard or uncertified A/C wiring is dangerous and a probable fire hazard.
 Bad wiring often prevents the system from getting power or can short the circuit breaker.

 - Your Air Conditioner is Depleting refrigerant

 Refrigerant (typically referred to as Freon) is the chemical that cools the air within your air conditioning system.
-Reduced levels of refrigerant could indicate a leak or problem with the refrigerant system.
-If your air conditioning system needs to be recharged with refrigerant, typically that insinuates there is a leak.
+Low refrigerant could indicate a leak or problem with the refrigerant system.
+If your air conditioning system needs to be recharged with refrigerant, usually that insinuates there is a leak.
 All refrigerant leaks should be found and repaired.
-To read about the phase out of R-22 refrigerant in the United States, we encourage you to visit the U.S. EPA website.
+To read about the phase out of R-22 refrigerant in the United States, we highly recommend you to visit the U.S. EPA website.

 - Outside AC fan is not working